Skip to content

 SlotWhat it drivesDefault

-scoringModelStage 3 abstract scoring (0–10 + justification)gemini-3-flash
+scoringModelStage 3 abstract scoring (0–10 + justification)gemini-3.6-flash

-postProcessingModelStage 3.5 comparative re-scoring (optional)gemini-3-flash
+postProcessingModelStage 3.5 comparative re-scoring (optional)gemini-3.6-flash

-pdfModelStage 4 deep PDF analysisgemini-3.1-pro
+pdfModelStage 4 deep PDF analysisgemini-3.6-flash

 A separate notebookLMModel slot drives the podcast-bundle generator in the podcast add-on — no default, you pick it per generation.
 The related quickSummaryConcurrency knob (default 5, clamped 1–20) controls how many quick-summary calls fire in parallel before synthesis.

-The quickSummaryModel default is a small Flash-Lite model because the work is text compression (the input is already the text of each deep-analysis report, not the original PDF).
+The quickSummaryModel default is a Flash-Lite model because the work is text compression (the input is already the text of each deep-analysis report, not the original PDF).
 If you're running single-provider and don't want a Google key alongside your main one, swap this slot to a small model in your chosen provider.
 Quick-summary failures are non-fatal in practice — a missing key quietly drops the inline-expansion feature but doesn't break the briefing.

 The scoring rubric itself lives in the pipeline documentation — see Stage 3 scoring for what the scoringModel is actually asked to do.